-This is a follow up post to address the comments/questions left in the Gowear Fit and Bodybugg article.
+This is a follow up post to address comments/questions from the original GoWear Fit and Bodybugg article.

-Real quick let me point out that there has been a new comment widget added on the side of the site to see who has left a new comment.
-I encourage you to leave comments and to come back when you have left one to see if it has been addressed.
-I get a lot of comment/questions that I have answered and then will later get an email/contact asking for my response when I have given it in the comment section.
+Let me point out that there has been a new comment widget added on the side of the site to see who has left a new comment.
+I encourage you to leave comments and to come back after you have left one to see if it has been addressed.
+I get a lot of comments/questions that I have previously answered and often receive emails asking for my response when I have already given it in the comment section.

 So just a heads up on that.
-From now on I will do most of my follow ups in the actual comments unless it is needed to be in extreme detail.
+From now on I will do most of my follow-ups in the actual comment section unless the response requires extreme detail.

 Here are a few of the points/questions raised from the article.

-Question: Can you provide more detail about the tests you do with the Bodybugg/Gowear?
+Question: Can you provide more detail about the tests you perform with the Bodybugg/GoWear Fit?

-Answer: At least 3 different long term experiments will be covered with the release of Body By Eats.
-I have saved the majority of the detail material for that if people want to dive further.
-The rest I will try to release here and there with the blog when I can.
+Answer: At least three different long term experiments will be covered with the release of Body By Eats.
+I have saved the majority of the detailed material for inclusion that book if people want to dive in further.
+The rest I will try to release here and there in the blog when I can.

 Question: Do you still rent them out?

-Answer: No. I don’t rent them out anymore and likely wont be doing so again in the future.
-I will only be doing this with clients that I work with as needed.
+Answer: No. I don’t rent them out anymore and likely won’t be doing so again in the future.
+I will only be using them in my client work as needed.

 Question: Does the 15% error go in either direction?